alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 Assume the feeling will come and continue anyway.
 If it comes, it's a bonus, otherwise you made great progress so far which is better than waiting and not doing anything.

-Most of the times it's harder to stop than to continue, because like a train already in motion, you already gained some momentum and it's harder to make it stop.
+Most of the time it's harder to stop than to continue, because like a train already in motion, you already gained some momentum and it's harder to make it stop.

 Remember:

 > There's **no prize** for "feeling it" while achieving your goals.
 The only thing that matters is whether you complete them or not.

-Your child's stomach doesn't get fed because you felt or didn't felt like cooking.
+Your child's stomach doesn't get fed because you felt or didn't feel like cooking.
 Is there something on the plate or not?

 Yes, you work faster when feeling it, but if the price is dreadful procrastination, then it's not worth it at all.